john-azzaro/Study-Mongoose-Schemas/README.md

 </dd>

-### Always call your model after everything else (i.e. schemas, virtuals, etc.).
+### Make sure to call your model last (i.e. schemas, virtuals, etc.).
 ------

 <dd>

-By calling the model after everything else in your model file, such as the schema, any virtuals or instance methods, you make sure that those will actually be included in the model exportation.
-Doing it before will not work so just make sure to instantiate the model at the very bottom of the document before you export it.
+By calling the model after everything else assocated with your model, such as the schema, any virtuals or instance methods, you make sure that those will actually be included in the model exportation.
+Why?
+You simply need to make sure everything like schema, virtuals, etc. is included before exportation as doing it before may not work as intended.
+For example, if you export before you include an instance method means that that instance method may not execute with your model.

 </dd>